Foundation / Corporation

 -Ecological sustainability and environmental stewardship are core values.

--Reach underserved communities and constituencies in Upper Valley.
+-Reach underserved communities and constituencies in the Upper Valley.

 -Promote partnerships and collaborations between and among schools, colleges, environmental learning centers, nonprofit organizations, municipalities, community groups, and other institutions.

--Leverage resources to encourage more community and financial support for environmental/ecology programs.
+-Leverage resources to encourage more community and/or financial support for the Environmental and ecology programs.

 -Enhance the scientific foundation for education and action.

--Promote the replication of successful practices and proven models.
+-Promote replication of successful practices and proven models.